ShauliTaragin/OOP_Ex3/README.md

 1. **init**- Initializes the graph from a json file .
 2. **load_from_json**- Load from a json file a graph to work our algorithms on .
 3. **save_to_json**- Saves the graph to a json file.
-6. **shortestPathDist**- Calculates the shortest path distance between 2 given nodes.
+6. **shortestPath**- Calculates the shortest path distance between 2 given nodes.
    1. We implement this algorithm as well as the shortestpath and tsp algorithm in the following manner.
    2. In order to find the shortest path between two nodes we run the dijkstra algorithm using a data structure of Min Heap.Both these methods are implemnted in the DijkstraUsingMinHeap class
    3. Then fitting the algorithm to our data structures that we are using to represent the graph.